soyart/notes/pages/Nix language.md

 	- Examples of impurities are *build inputs*, which may be read from files on the system
 	- ## Nix side effects
 		- **Paths**: **Whenever a path is used in string interpolation, its content is copied to Nix store**, and the string interpolation expression evals to the absolute path to that file/directory in the Nix store
 			- Why copy to Nix store?
 To make it more reproducible and robust.
-With hash-enforced access, content file changes will have less detrimental effects on our builds
+			- With hash-enforced access, content file changes will have less detrimental effects on our builds:
-			- ```sh
+			  ```sh
 			  # File content is "123"
-			  echo 123 > data
+			  $ echo 123 > data
 			  ```
+			- We can use the evaluate path to file `data` in some Nix program:
-			- ```nix
+			  ```nix
 			  "${./data}" # Path inside string interpolation
 			  ```
 			- The expression above will evaluate to:
-			- ```txt
+			  ```txt
 			  "/nix/store/h1qj5h5n05b5dl5q4nldrqq8mdg7dhqk-data"
 			  ```
 		- **Fetches**: fetchers are used to get build inputs from non-FS locations (e.g. `builtins.fetchGit`).
-These fetchers will download the resources to Nix store, and so the fetcher expressions evaluate to Nix store path strings.
+			- These fetchers will download the resources to Nix store, and so the fetcher expressions evaluate to Nix store path strings:
-			- ```nix
+			  ```nix
 			  builtins.fetchTarball "https://github.com/NixOS/nix/archive/7c3ab5751568a0bc63430b33a5169c5e4784a0ff.tar.gz"
 			  ```
-			- The fetcher expression will save the files to Nix store
-			- Which means that the expression above evaluates to
+			- The fetcher expression will save the files to Nix store.
+Which means that the expression above evaluates to path string: id:: 66117c4f-535c-43cc-827e-95304192ca79
-			- ```txt
+			  ```txt
 			  "/nix/store/d59llm96vgis5fy231x6m7nrijs0ww36-source"
 			  ```
 - # Simple examples
 	- ## Declarative shell
+		- We can use `mkShell` function, or, preferably `mkShellNoCC` to describe a shell environment
+			- Unlike `mkShell` which uses Nixpkgs `stdenv`, `mkShellNoCC` will build a Nix env against `stdenvNoCC`
+		- We can specify programs in that environment with `buildInputs` attr arg, so we can write a Nix file that takes Nixpkgs `pkgs` and consumes our packages from that Nixpkgs:
-		- ```nix
+		  ```nix
 		  { pkgs ? import <nixpkgs> {} }:

 		  let
 		    message = "hello world";
 		  in